starwit/jvm-object-counter/README.md

 # JVM Object Counter
-This is a tool, that reads some stats from a remote JVM via JMX protocol
+This is a tool, that reads some stats from a remote JVM via JMX protocol.
+It starts a HSQLDB and writes object count per class.

 ## How to build
 This app uses Maven to build and package.
 Run following commands in repo's base folder.